By NKOSENTSHA KHUMALO BULAWAYO magistrate Stephen Ndlovu has been jailed three years for criminal abuse of office.

 He then instructed Andrew Herbert Magumise from the clerk of courts office to dispatch a court order dated August 25, 2021 and stamped on September 7, 2021 to Wambe, granting the release of the vehicle.

-On September 7, Wambe in the company of his lawyer Bartholomew Mhandire, approached Mzilikazi Police Station armed with a court order demanding the release of the
+On September 7, Wambe in the company of his lawyer Bartholomew Mhandire, approached Mzilikazi Police Station armed with a court order demanding the release of the vehicle.

 He was ordered to return at a later date while the police verified the authenticity of the court order.